the matter and metaphysics of

 a law of the universe.
 Small wants to get big.
 Big wants to get

 bigger.
-Bigger wants to get mega-big.
+Bigger wants to be mega-big.
 If all things small (a grain

 of sand, cell life) could yearn, they would yearn to be big.
 Like